madiforman/virtual_art_museum/docs/milestones.md

 Preliminary plan:
     - Collect and preprocess large datasets containing images and artwork information from the MET and Europeana databases
     - Compile them into a Pandas data frame
-    - Develop a Streamlit app that retrieves and display the data as a virtual art museum
+    - Develop a Streamlit app that retrieves and displays the data as a virtual art museum
     - Add pop-up functionality and a favorites page with a download option

 1. Basic data aquisition